German tax take rises to record in 2013, outlook bright

 Tax income in Germany has risen since the country’s economy contracted in 2009, helping the federal government and the states to clean up their budgets - something Berlin has set as its goal for all in its approach to the euro zone debt crisis.

-The ministry said data so far this year painted a picture of a “favorable start to the new year,” expecting continued stimulus from private consumption.
+The ministry said data so far this year painted a picture of a “favourable start to the new year,” expecting continued stimulus from private consumption.

 Long considered savers, rather than spenders, Germans’ willingness to save has weakened - not least because of record-low interest rates - and domestic demand helped Germany to 0.4 percent growth in 2013.